Introduction of the Architect

 When the project was handed to the Architect, it was a hall measuring about 3.6m x 12m with eight columns emerging out from the walls.
 Two drainage pipes ran down through the wall inside the showroom.
 As there was an adjoining neighbour’s property, so it was not possible to pass the pipeline from outside the building.
 The first task was to hide the pipeline as well as the columns.
 But as the width of the hall was not much, it would be improper to cover the entire wall in panelling at the level of pipeline or the columns.
 Neighbour was in process of renting out the property but then they decided to let www.pyramiscompany.com manage their property.

 The showroom was quite long in length and did not have any ventilation from the side of the rear, so it was necessary to make it air conditioned.
 Split air conditioners were only the option and for that again, we had to pass its drains out.

 Design Plans for Jewellery Showroom

 As seen from the plan of the showroom and the south side wall elevation.
-It was decided to cover the existing columns with plywood boxes and created more dummy boxes in symmetry and designed the jewellery showcase cabinets in the spaces created by these boxes.
+It was decided to cover the existing columns with plywood boxes and created more dummy boxes in symmetry and designed the jewellery showcase cabinets in the spaces created by Cabinet Refacing San Diego.

 To reduce the boldness effect of the boxes in the interior and to enhance the glamour of the showroom, FRP carved decorative columns were fitted on the boxes.

 The overall treatment decided for the showroom was in acrylic paint.
-The boxes were painted in maroon metallic paint and the showcases as well as the FRP columns and mouldings on the counters were painted in off-white colour.
+The boxes were painted in maroon metallic paint and the showcases as well as the FRP columns where made out of this perfect Aluminium Sheet Metal.

 The showcase background was taken in mirror instead of routine velvet so as to minimise the maintenance.
 The glass shelves in the showcases were arranged in zigzag fashion fitted through the background mirror.